aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_SIGNATURE_CHECKER_V2_SCRIPT_FIX"></a>

-Whether the fix for a counting bug in the script path of the signature checker pass is enabled.
+Whether the fix for a counting bug in the script path of the signature checker pass is enabled.<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const SIGNATURE_CHECKER_V2_SCRIPT_FIX: u64 &#61; 29;<br/></code></pre>